dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/dotnet-release-lifecycle.md

-# New .NET Major Version Release
+# New .NET Version Release Lifecycle

 This document is a collection of tasks that need to be completed over the lifecycle of a .NET release.
-Each checkbox represents an issue that should be filed.
+Each top-level checkbox represents an issue that should be filed.
 File all issues at once when a new .NET version is in Alpha.
 Add due dates to each of the issues so that we don't lose track of them.